patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/css-variables-and-overrides.md

 The custom property name should now be: `--pf-c-alert--m-success__title--Color`

 #### Step 2.5
-Define the value of the component level CSS variable.
+Define the value of the component-level CSS variable.
 PatternFly's global danger color is: `--pf-global--danger-color--100`.
 You can reference PatternFly’s <a href="/guidelines/colors/#primary-colors" target="_blank">global colors documentation</a> for more information.

 Assign the custom property name `(--pf-c-alert--m-success__title--Color)` that is already inside the `.pf-c-alert{}` block to the global danger color.